vickymin/CountDownBtn/README.md

 - no semicolon
 - no unnecessary white space and blank lines(no more than two lines)
 - camel case
-- no varibles which is defined but never used
+- no varible which is defined but never used
 - attribute value in html/jsx sholud be single quotes
 - use `===` instead of `==`